bbugyi200/MyHugoBlog/content/blog/recently-edited-files.md

 done
 ```

-To make this work you need to export `VIM_LOG_PATH` to some suitable log file path (in your `bashrc`/`zshrc` file), name the script above `vim`, and then place it onto your system's `PATH`.
+To make this work you need to export `RECENTLY_EDITED_FILES_LOG` to some suitable log file path (in your `bashrc`/`zshrc` file), name the script above `vim`, make it executable, and then place it onto your system's `PATH`.
 After these steps are complete, any files that you open in vim will be logged to this file.

 {{% notice note %}}
 If you use another editor besides vim, you can still use this script.
 You just have to make sure the name of the script matches the name of your editor.
 There is no need to make any changes to the script above.